 Small businesses are best served by:

-- Developing a communication strategy, or work with a content agency or SEO expert so you can build on your copy every month.
+- Developing a communication strategy, or work with a content agency or SEO expert so you can build on your copy every month or quarter.

 - Focus on implementing the right copy to your website, and apply all of the standard practices at the back end of the site, and on the web pages.

-- Utilize in-bound methods like social media (large databases and search engines) to drive traffic to your top pages, including having calls to action and conversion strategies.
+- Utilize in-bound methods like directories and social media (large databases and search engines) to drive traffic to your top pages, including having calls to action and conversion strategies.
 These support and bolster SEO.

 - Evaluate results on a regular basis, determine if you are getting traction, and if so, how much.
 How can you improve upon the past?